Genesis Chapter 2

 “And.”
 To keep the flow of the context, this verse should have been numbered Genesis 1:32 instead of 2:1, because in it God continues the work of the first week of creation.
 To make the creation story easier to understand, Genesis 2:4 should have been Genesis 2:1, and started the new chapter with telling the story of creation from another point of view.

-“army.”
+“with everything that was in them.”
 The Hebrew word is tsaba (#06635 צָבָא), and it refers to an army.
-However, God uses it to refer to the organized and vast army of the stars (Deut.
+God uses it to refer to the organized and vast army of the stars (Deut.
 4:19; 17:3), as well as the army of angels (1 Kings 22:19; Psalm 148:2).
 In Isaiah 24:21 it refers to the army of fallen angels.
-Here it refers to the “army” of heavens and earth, which could include the “organized” “armies” of animals, fish, stars, etc.
+But the Hebrew does not have to have a militaristic meaning.
+It can simply refer to a huge organized number like an army.
+Here it refers to all the organized things in the heavens and earth, which could include the “organized” numbers of animals, fish, stars, etc.

 One thing this verse clearly indicates is that God created things with inherent organization.
 He did not just throw the stars in heaven and see where they stuck.
 He created the swarms on earth and the vast array of stars in heaven to work together in an organized fashion.
 All of God’s original creation, working together, was “very good,” and it worked together in harmony.
 Every part in some way affected every other part.
 This organization and intimate interrelation was seriously affected by the Fall of man.(top)

 “in the day.”
-The Hebrew does not have the definite article, and “in the day” refers to a period of time.
-God did not make the heavens and earth in one 24 hour period.
+The Hebrew does not have the definite article, and “in day” is an idiom that refers to a period of time.
+God did not make the heavens and the earth in one 24-hour period.
 This is the same wording in the Hebrew text as in Genesis 2:17 (see commentary on Gen. 2:17).
+It could be translated as “when” Yahweh made the earth, and that is what the text means.

 “Yahweh.”
 Genesis 2:4 is the first use of the personal name of God in the Bible.
 The Hebrew name of God consists of four consonants and no vowels, and there has been a long-standing debate about how to spell it in English and how to correctly pronounce it.
 The four Hebrew letters are yod he vav he (transliterated as YHVH).
 The REV uses the English spelling “Yahweh,” which is used by many scholars in their commentaries and in some English Bibles (cp.
 HCSB; NJB; The Jerusalem Bible; Rotherham's Emphasized Bible; New European Version; The Complete Bible: An American Translation; The Expanded Bible; Ancient Roots Translinear Bible).
 No one knows exactly how YHVH was pronounced, and it seems that if God really cared that people pronounced it exactly correctly, then He would have done much more to make the pronunciation clear to us.